 File Prep & Requirements:

 - Formatting: Use NO special formatting.
-Please use Times or Times New Roman, size 10 font, and 1-inch margins.
+Please use Times or Times New Roman, size 10 font, and 1-inch margins, submit in doc format.
 Use no footers or headers.

 - Personal bio: Please include your bio (70-100 words, maximum) at the end of your article document.